Red-Laboratories/soundboard/README.md

     2. npm start
 4. Login
     * At server startup you will be auto directed to a login page.
 Please enter the below credentials to use the sound board
-    * username: tracy
+    * Username: tracy
-    * password: ilovedogs
+    * Password: ilovedogs

 ### Working features
 1. Login/Logout